South Kent School's 7 Principles of Learning

 Thrive and Engage

-In support of our mission, South Kent School’s THRIVE and ENGAGE programing go beyond traditional academics, and addresses areas of growth and learning that will be necessary as our students graduate into an uncertain world.
+In support of our mission, South Kent School’s THRIVE and ENGAGE programs go beyond traditional academics, and prepare our boys to thrive as thoughtful and engaged citizens in a rapidly changing and intensely competitive world.

 Academics at SKS